 International response

-Indonesia, Malaysia, Singapore, Australia, Canada, Jordan, Japan, South Korea, Qatar, Saudi Arabia, Spain, India, Algeria, Argentina, France, Germany, Iran, Israel, the Philippines, Portugal, Pakistan, Romania, Switzerland, Taiwan, Thailand, Oman, Turkey, Kuwait, the United Kingdom, the United States, the European Union, and the United Nations offered to provide assistance and support to Morocco.
 The Netherlands released €5 million in emergency aid, while the Red Cross Society of China gave the Moroccan Red Crescent $200,000 for emergency humanitarian assistance.
-The European Commission pledged 1 million euros ($1.07 million) to support relief efforts.
+The European Commission pledged €1 million ($1.07 million) to support relief efforts.
 Aerospace company Boeing announced a $300,000-donation to the American Red Cross and CARE International.
 Other world leaders and heads of states offered condolences.

 The 18-hour delay for King Mohammed VI to make an official announcement on the earthquake received criticism socially.
 There was also criticism of the government's delay in making an official request for assistance and that more external aid was not allowed.
 Frustration also grew among international aid groups on standby as they had not received formal requests.
 The Moroccan government did not formally ask for foreign assistance; however, they accepted aid from Qatar, Spain, United Arab Emirates, and the United Kingdom.
 Officials said they have only approved the offer of four countries because "a lack of coordination could be counterproductive".
 They added that other offers may be approved when there is a need.
 On 17 September, the king sent formal messages to representatives of the four countries' search and rescue teams, thanking them for their assistance.

 Benoît Payan, the mayor of Marrakesh's sister city Marseille, France, announced that he was sending firefighters to Morocco to help with rescue operations.
 The President of the Regional Council of Île-de-FranceValérie Pécresse sent $535,000 in aid.
 The French Embassy in Morocco [fr] opened a crisis unit hotline.
-A rescue crew was sent from Nice, while communities across the country offered more than 2 million euros ($2.1 million) in aid.
-The French government released 5 million euros ($5.4 million) in aid for NGOs operating in Morocco.
+A rescue crew was sent from Nice, while communities across the country offered more than €2 million ($2.1 million) in aid.
+The French government released €5 million ($5.4 million) in aid for NGOs operating in Morocco.
 Arnaud Fraisse, head of Secouristes Sans Frontières (Rescuers Without Borders), said its teams were prevented by Moroccan authorities from entering the country on 10 September.
 On 10 September, Minister for Digital Affairs Jean-Noël Barrot said that all French mobile phone operators had begun offering free calls and text messages to Morocco.
 In Belgium, a public memorial service for the victims of the earthquake was held in the city centre of Antwerp on 12 September, during which the Moroccan national anthem was played and a minute of silence for the dead was conducted.
 A six-man rescue team and four rescue dogs from De Rips in the Netherlands flew from Brussels to help in the search and rescue operations at the request of local residents.
 The town of Hilversum donated €20,000 to the victims.
 The Dutch Red Cross also launched a relief drive called Giro 6868 to help the victims, with about €3.8 million worth of aid being received.
 Norway, through the country's red cross, pledged NOK 10 million in aid to the victims.

 Israeli Prime Minister Benjamin Netanyahu and King Abdullah II of Jordan ordered their governments to send aid to Morocco, while the United Arab Emirates's president Mohamed bin Zayed Al Nahyan ordered the establishment of an air bridge to transport relief aid and other support, as did Saudi Arabia.
 Sultan Haitham bin Tarik of Oman ordered rescue teams and medical aid to be sent to Morocco on 10 September.
 On 12 September, Egyptian President Abdel Fattah el-Sisi declared three days of national mourning for the victims of the earthquake and those of Storm Daniel in Libya on 10 and 11 September.

 Algeria, for the first time since 2021, opened its airspace to Morocco to facilitate the arrival of humanitarian aid.
-The following day, Algeria proposed an 80-member specialised civil protection intervention team.
+The following day, they proposed an 80-member specialised civil protection intervention team.
 Spain placed its Military Emergencies Unit, its other aid agencies, and its embassy in Rabat at Morocco's disposal.
 Two Spanish Air Force aircraft carrying 86 soldiers and eight search dogs were flown to Marrakesh after the Moroccan government made a bilateral appeal.
 The Czech Republic announced it was ready to send about 70 members of a rescue team, including nine doctors, after receiving an official request from the Moroccan government.
 Czech Defense Minister Jana Černochová said three military planes were prepared to transport the team.

 The International Charter on Space and Major Disasters was activated by the United Nations Institute for Training and Research on behalf of the International Federation of Red Cross and Red Crescent Societies to provide humanitarian satellite coverage.
 On 9 September, a team of 50 paramedics and personnel from Tunisia arrived.
 The team also brought search dogs, thermal imaging devices, a drone, and field hospital.
 A Qatari rescue team arrived in Morocco on 11 September.
 By 6 October, the Moroccan Red Crescent had supported over 50,000 people.
 They deployed over 290 volunteers across the affected provinces to assist in search and rescue efforts, preparing medical caravans and makeshift medical tents.